theweiweiway/pueprint/README.md

 ## For Flows

-1. Define your parent `Pueprint` widget for your descendant flow pages
+1. Define your parent `Pueprint` widget for your descendant flow pages.
+Think of the `Pueprint` as a scaffold for your child pages.

 ```dart
   Widget build(BuildContext context) {